AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 1. **Diversity of Diet and Acitivity Goals:** The Diet and Activity features  encompasses a wider range of goals compared to Sleep.
 With such variability, users might frequently need to delete diet goals, making a delete function more essential.

-2. **Stability of Sleep and Activity Goals:** There are only 4 settable goals for sleep.
+2. **Stability of Sleep Goals:** There are only 4 settable goals for sleep.
 This stability reduces the immediate need for a delete feature, as users are less likely to remove these goals frequently.

 3. **Planned for Future Implementation:** The absence of this feature in the current version for Sleep does not indicate it will never be implemented.
 It is planned for a future update, aligning with a phased development approach.